EBZebra/docs/edge/source/guide/setup.md

 ### Windows Installation

-* [Download Enterprise Browser](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi) and launch the installer (.msi) file.
+[Download Enterprise Browser](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi) and launch the installer (.msi) file.

 **Windows systems** will display an image similar to the one below:
 ![img](images/getting-started/setup/setup-msi-install.png)

-* When it finishes, **select Enterprise Browser > EnterpriseBrowser Installer** from the Start menu which should look similar to the one below:
+When it finishes, **select Enterprise Browser > EnterpriseBrowser Installer** from the Start menu, which should look similar to the one below:

 <!--[img](images/getting-started/setup/setup-start-menu-items.png)-->
 ![img](images/getting-started/setup/Shortcut_Creator_01.jpg)